teran/imgsum/README.md

 ```
 Usage: ./bin/imgsum-darwin-amd64 [OPTION]...
 [FILE]...
 Print or check image Average hashes
-  -check
-    read average hashes from the FILEs and check them
   -concurrency
     Amount of routines to spawn at the same time(8 by default for your system)
   -find-duplicates